Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "Daar!
 I have a business to run here!
 I can’t just take Friday nights off whenever I feel like it!"

 "But y’*do* feel like it."
 He pant-grinned cheekily.
-And, well, there *was* something nice about just going off to play…especially with someone who *knew* how to play…
+And, well, there *was* something nice about just going off to play... especially with someone who *knew* how to play...

 But mortgages and business loans didn’t care about such things.